Lanz20012/LBYARCH-MP2/README.md

 # LBYARCH-MP2 The Acceleration Calculator
-by Group 4: Lanz Wynel Choi and Yosh Gabriel Cruzat
+by Group 4: Lanz Wynel Choi and Yosh Gabriel Chua

 ## Overview
 This project implements a program that computes the acceleration of multiple cars based on their initial velocity, final velocity, and time taken to travel 1 km.
 The solution is split between C for input/output and memory management, and Assembly for computation using scalar SIMD registers and floating-point instructions